+When you’re reading through Bosch induction cooktop reviews, money is an important consideration.
 The 800 series is more expensive than the 500 series.
 One of the reasons for this is that the 800 Series includes a feature called AutoChef.

 If you’ve read about the Bosch 800 series above you will be familiar with this feature.
 AutoChef is technology which maintains precise cooking temperatures automatically without the need to adjust the heat setting yourself.

 Difference between the Bosch Benchmark Series and the Bosch 500/800 Series.